ampatspell/ember-cli-zug/README.md

 });
 ```

-### Fork
+### Nest

-Forks a nested context which is destroyed when owner is.
+Create a nested context which is destroyed when owner is.

 ``` javascript
 export default Component.extend({